Azure/iot-edge-v1/core/devdoc/module_loaders.md

 *modules* that provide the functionality of an IoT Gateway device.
 One of the design goals of the Gateway SDK is the idea that the SDK will allow for flexibility with respect to how a module is packaged and distributed and loaded in the gateway.
+A sandboxed environment like the Windows 10 Universal Windows Platform (UWP) might choose to implement a custom module loading strategy for example, to accommodate the constraints of that platform.

 This document describes at a high level how this works.
 Gateway modules can be written using different technology stacks.
 At the time of writing modules can be written using C, .NET, Node.js or Java.
-The responsibility of bootstrapping the respective runtimes (in case of stacks that have a runtime that is) and loading the module code lies with the *module loader*.

 What is a Module Loader?
 ------------------------